cl33per/legendary-guacamole/README.md

 - A calendar which will keep track of family events;
 - Family profiles for each member of the family;
 - A to-do list function which will have the ability to generate multiple lists;
-- A meal-planning function which will also generate grocery lists;
 - A record function, which will allow for the uploading and storing of images; and
 - A chat function which will allow members of the group to talk each other, as well as members of other groups using the app.